 The usual "I hate the west" formula.

-Which is not to say the East India Company, or Britain writ large, didn't too plenty of nasty things.
-I just get tired of the differing treatment from so many current "historians".
+Which is not to say the East India Company, or Britain writ large, didn't do plenty of nasty things.
+I just get tired of the differing treatment from so many current historians.

 But the overall story here is good enough to overlook all this.
 Yes the EIC screwed up many things even where intentions weren't terrible, and it was good that Britain took over.
 Even if that didn't end the problems.